therealchriswoodward/Machine-Learning-Linear-Regression-Model/README.md

 * Regplot and residplot to check linear assumption
 * Mean Squared Error and R-squared tests for model evaluation
-* Scatter plot of data set with regression line for predictions
+* Scatter plot of data set with regression line for predictions as well as a text box with model evaluation metrics